Costa Mesa Newcomers Guide

 According to Zillow.com, the median value of Costa Mesa homes for sale as of January 2016 was $698,000, an increase of 6.9% over the past year.
 Zillow forecasts that home prices will rise another 1.6% in 2016.
 Zillow also notes that medial rentals in Costa Mesa are $2,918.2

-If you’re looking for new homes in Costa Mesa, Taylor Morrison is now selling at two premium locations.
-Superior Pointe, a fine example of urban attached living, and Lighthouse, a rare opportunity to own a new single-family detached home in Costa Mesa.
+If you're looking for new homes in Costa Mesa, Taylor Morrison is now selling at a premium location.
+Lighthouse is a rare opportunity to own a new single-family detached home in Costa Mesa.

 Lighthouse at 1647 Pocomo Way is close to Southern California's best beaches, popular eateries, entertainment and award-winning local schools.
 It also provides easy access to top area job centers, nearby John Wayne Airport and major transportation corridors.
 Lighthouse floor plans range from 1,820 to 2,281 square feet and feature the popular open concept with flexible work/live space and roof-top decks.
 The three-story homes offer three and four bedrooms, two to three full baths, up to two half baths and two-car garages.
 Planned amenities include an onsite pool and spa, tot lot and community gathering spots.
 Schedule your visit, and request more information here.
 You can also view the floor plans online and browse the ready-now homes.